Nathan Phelps

 Nathan Phelps (born November 22, 1958) is an American-born Canadian author, LGBT rights activist, and public speaker on the topics of religion and child abuse.
-He is the sixth-born of the 13 children of Fred Phelps, from whom he – along with three of his siblings – had been estranged since his 18th birthday in 1976 until his father's death in 2014.
-Phelps permanently left Westboro Baptist Church in 1980 and has since publicly censured the group.
+He is the sixth-born of the 13 children of Fred Phelps, from whom he was estranged from the time of his 18th birthday in 1976 until his father's death in 2014.
+Phelps left his family home when he turned 18, and permanently left the Westboro Baptist Church four years later in 1980.
+He has since publicly censured the group.

 Early life

-Phelps was born in Topeka, Kansas on November 22, 1958.
-From birth until age 18, Phelps lived with his parents Fred and Margie in his hometown.
+Phelps was born in Topeka, Kansas on November 22, 1958, to Fred and Margie Phelps.
 Although he attended a local public school, beyond that his life revolved around his father's Westboro Baptist Church (WBC), which adjoined their family home inside a walled compound.
 Attendance at scheduled sermons was strictly enforced, and after-school time was largely committed to raising money for the Church through selling candy.
 Later this was eclipsed by participation in his father's intensive exercise program, which would routinely involve Phelps and his siblings running 5 or 10 miles (8–16 km) after school, accompanied by participation in a fad diet.

 Phelps describes his father as "deeply prejudiced", violent, and abusive, and gives accounts of receiving extended beatings with a leather strap and later with a mattock handle.
 Nathan's brother Mark and sister Dortha have corroborated his claims of physical abuse by their father.